lakejs/lake-docs/guide/getting-started.md

 ### `statechange` event

-The `statechange` event is fired when the current selection of the editor is changed.
+Fired when the current selection is changed.

 ```js
 editor.event.on('statechange', state => {
   console.log(state);
 });
 ```

 ## Uploading images